mathLab/ITHACA-SEM/CONTRIBUTING.md

    diff and are not quite ready to merge, use the `[WIP]` tag in the title to prevent your code from being accidentally merged.
 5. Put a comment in the MR saying that it's ready to be merged.
+6. If your branch is a minor fix that could appear in the next patch release, then add the `Proposed patch` label to the merge request.
-6. Respond to any comments in the code review.
+7. Respond to any comments in the code review.

 ## Submission checklist
 - Did you add regression tests (for fixes) or unit tests and/or normal tests for